 Given the choice between running bamboo and clumping bamboo, most gardeners prefer to plant clumpers.
 Running bamboo has earned a pretty bad reputation for the way it spreads and takes over lawns and gardens, often choking out other ornamental plants.
 Once the tenacious rhizome roots of a running bamboo establish themselves, they can be almost impossible to remove.
 In some cases, running bamboos make more sense, when filling out a large area quickly, for example, but many suburban gardeners find the aggressive growth habit intimidating.
 (And in fact, there are a number of ways to contain and tame this formidable beast.)

 Clumping bamboos, on the other hand, behave differently, with another type of rhizomes that spread more slowly and eventually stop spreading when the plant reaches a certain size.
-This allows the ordinary gardener to keep a clumping bamboo like Oldham’s in a well-defined area, without disrupting the rest of the landscape or creeping into the neighbor’s well manicured flower bed next door.
+This allows the ordinary gardener to keep a clumping bamboo like Oldham’s in a well-defined area, without disrupting the rest of the landscape or creeping into the neighbor’s well-manicured flower bed next door.

 At the same time, it’s somewhat surprising that a clumping bamboo grows more widely than any runners.
 After all, the running bamboos grow so quickly and are very easy to propagate.
 Consequently, they are considerably less expensive to purchase from nurseries and garden centers.
-But the fact that humans have helped it to surpass all the running species of bamboo is a real testament to the desirability of oldhamii.
+But the fact that humans have helped it to surpass so many running species of bamboo is a real testament to the desirability of oldhamii.

 If you want some impressive greenery in your garden, few plants can match the grandeur of a giant timber bamboo.
 In good conditions, Oldham’s can easily grow more than 50 feet tall with culms up to 4 inches in diameter.
 The poles of this species are tall, straight and elegant.
 Furthermore, the wood is thick and makes a beautiful building material.